 Hiking and Biking

 With an extensive system of trails, Silverwood Lake State Recreation Area is a favorite spot for hikers and bikers alike.
-About 13 miles of the trail system are paved and accessible on foot or by bicycle.
+About 13 miles of the trail system is paved and accessible on foot or by bicycle.
 Bikers are advised to slow down on blind curves and watch for trail debris.
+If you plan on riding the trails during your RV vacation, you'll need to haul your own bikes along, as the park does not offer rentals.
 Hikers can also access additional unpaved trails throughout the park.
 Sections of these trails make up part of the 2,650 mile Pacific Crest Trail that stretches from Mexico to Canada.

 Bald Eagle Barge Tours

 Visitors to Silverwood Lake State Recreation Area from January through March can participate in bald eagle barge tours each Saturday.
 These tours take campers out onto the lake and pass by several bald eagle habitats.
+You might also catch a glimpse of other water birds like great blue herons, snowy egrets, loons, Canada geese, and ducks.
+Common birds of prey in the area include red-tailed hawks, Cooper’s hawks, and ospreys.
+If you're lucky, roadrunners might also make an appearance.
 Make a reservation beforehand to secure your spot.
-You might also catch a glimpse of other water birds like great blue herons, snowy egrets, loons, Canada geese, and ducks.
-Common birds of prey in the area like red-tailed hawks, Cooper’s hawks, ospreys, and roadrunners might also make an appearance.